 A diagnosis of BPS/IC can be overwhelming but it is important to remember you are the one with the condition, so there should be a partnership between you and the doctors and nurses treating you.
-This is even more important in a COVID-19 world, with you visiting the hospital less often and appointments being over the phone or by video.
+This is even more important now, with appointments sometimes likely to be over the phone or by video.
 There are a number of different options of treatment and all suitable ones should be discussed with you by your doctor/nurse.